Housing price increases now outpace the high salaries of tech engineers in San Francisco and even more-so in Los Angeles

 As we jointly noted in our letter supporting the bill:We hope to grow our businesses in California, but it’s difficult to recruit and retain employees when they could accept jobs in other states and pay a fraction of California’s housing costs.
 Already, many California-based technology firms have accelerated hiring in other states because housing costs are too high.

 Want more information on how to buy a home within your price range in California?
-Get in touch with us at email@example.com.
+Get in touch with us at firstname.lastname@example.org or call us at 1-800-501-2077 7 days a week from 7am-10pm PDT.